domainsofapp/domainsofapp.github.io/_posts/2018-06-29-paraphrased-philosophy.md

 <p class="meta">29 Jun 2018 - Berkeley, CA</p>

-These are the beginnings of my assorted notes on philosophy.
-NB: I am not a professional philosopher and offer no guarantees as to the accuracy of these characterizations or whether I correctly attributed ideas to people in the process of transcribing notes.
-Nonetheless, I hope the ideas herein may be fodder for philosophical thought, debate, and discussion.
+NB: I am not a professional philosopher and offer no guarantees of the accuracy of these characterizations or whether I correctly attributed ideas to people in the process of transcribing notes.
+Nonetheless, I hope ideas herein may be fodder for philosophical thought, debate, and discussion.

 ## Charles Baudelaire, French Poet